wvhulle/clone-stream/README.md

 Turn any `Stream` into a cloneable stream where each clone receives all items independently.

+For more background information, see my [slides](https://github.com/wvhulle/streams-eurorust-2025) for a presentation on EuroRust 2025.

 ## Installation

 Add to your `Cargo.toml`: